j2store/docs/content/docs/payment-methods/ets-payment-plugin.md

 The text of the payment button.
 The button will be displayed at the final checkout step.

 **Support**
 Still have questions?
-You can reach us in http://j2store.org/forum/index.html.
+You can reach us in <link-text url ="http://j2store.org/forum/index.html" target = "_blank" rel = "noopener">click here</link-text>

 Thank you for using our extension.